Oil skids on oversupply fears, stocks jump on virus slowdown

 SYDNEY (Reuters) - Oil prices skidded on Monday after Saudi-Russian negotiations to cut output were delayed, keeping oversupply concerns alive, while stocks jumped as investors were encouraged by a slowdown in coronavirus-related deaths and new cases.

-Brent crude <LCOc1> fell as much as $3 in early Asian trading after Saudi Arabia and Russia postponed a meeting over a potential pact to cut production to Thursday.
-[O/R]
+Brent crude fell as much as $3 in early Asian trading after Saudi Arabia and Russia postponed a meeting over a potential pact to cut production to Thursday.

 Analysts said the news could lead to some sell-off in currency markets too.